 - Decide on the overall design of your bathroom as this will influence the style of tapware you choose.

-- Choose your vanity before you decide on tapware.
+- Choose your bathroom vanity or bathroom cabinet before you decide on tapware.

 - Look at your current tapware for inspiration and guidance.
 What do you like and not like about your current tapware?